nehaljwani/team.exiv2.org/book/IMaEA.md

 0211
 $
 ```
-Using dd to extract metadata is discussed in more detail here: [8.1 Using dd to extract data from an image](#8-1).
+Using dd to extract metadata is discussed in more detail here: [8.1 Extracting metadata using dd](#8-1).

 Please be aware that there are two ways in which IFDs can occur in the file.
 They can be an embedded TIFF which is complete with the `II*_gneLtsfO` or `MM_*LengOfst` 12-byte header followed the IFD.
 Or the IFD can be in the file without the header.
 IFD::visit(visitor) knows that the tags such as GpsTag and ExifTag are IFDs and calls recursively calls IFD::visit(visitor).
 For the embedded TIFF (such as Nikon MakerNote), IFD::visit(visitor) creates a TiffImage and calls TimeImage.accept(visitor) which validates the header and calls IFD::visit(visitor).